 Prince Rupert real estate guide & listings for sale

-Despite the somewhat busy feel, there are a lot of green spaces to enjoy in Prince Rupert.
-Green spaces, including Airway Park, are especially well-located and there are a few of them close by for residents to unwind in, making them very easy to access.
-This part of the city is a wonderful neighbourhood for those who don't mind a little noise, as can be a major source of noise.
+There are a lot of green spaces to enjoy in Prince Rupert, despite its sometimes busy ambience.
+Green spaces, like Airway Park, are especially well-spread out and there are a few of them nearby for residents to relax in, making them very easy to get to.
+Finally, this part of the city is a great area for those who aren't bothered by a bit of noise, since can be a major contributor of noise.